Why the actual wireless speed on my wireless device is lower than the speed result on the Deco APP?

 Part three.
 Check for bottle neck and tips for improvement

-1, confirm the associated speed on the wireless client is at least twice as much as your actually broadband speed.
+1. confirm the associated speed on the wireless client is at least twice as much as your actual broadband speed.

 - Wireless router, as for the Deco M5, its lowest interface is wireless on 2.4GHz, and its ceiling speed is 400Mbps, so it should not be bottle neck here.